mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getPreviousMonth` method

-The `getPreviousMonth` method have been removed.
+The `getPreviousMonth` method has been removed.
 You can use the `addMonths` method instead:

 ```diff